-Are you thinking about getting laser hair removal done, but aren't sure if it's right for you?
+Are you thinking about getting laser hair removal, but aren't sure if it's right for you?

 Before you make the decision to go through with laser hair removal, there are some things you need to know.
 One question many people have surrounding laser hair removal is, "Does laser hair removal hurt?"